 Mary Todd Lincoln’s Childhood Difficult Childhood

-Tragedy appeared early in Mary Lincoln’s life.
-Todd Lincoln was born on Dec.
-13, 1818, into luxury in Lexington, Kentucky, and her father, who was a successful politician and businessman, owned several slaves.
-However, Todd Lincoln’s idyllic life crumbled when she was just six years old.
+Tragedy appeared early in her life.
+Mary Ann Todd was born on December 13, 1818, into luxury in Lexington, Kentucky, and her father, who was a successful politician and businessman, owned several slaves.
+However, Mary Todd’s idyllic life crumbled when she was just six years old.

 Her mother died in childbirth and left her father a widower with seven children, of whom Mary Todd was the fourth.
 Only a few months later, her father proposed to another woman and then remarried.